Alfresco/docs-alfresco/content-services/latest/develop/rest-api-guide/people-groups.md

 An Alfresco SDK project doesn't have all the image transformers configured so this avatar image upload does not work in this situation.

-## Request password reset for a person
+## Request password reset for a person {#requestpwdreset}

-Requesting a password reset for a a person (user) in the repository.
+Requesting a password reset for a person (user) in the repository.

 **API Explorer URL:**